-The Africa Hub was launched in November 2017 in Pretoria, South Africa with thirty participants from across Africa.
-The Hub is governed by a board of directors comprised of seven members representing the five African sub-regions, the diaspora and young activists.
-The Hub is managed by a secretariat based in Nairobi, Kenya.
+The Innovation for Change (I4C) Africa Hub was launched in November 2017 in Pretoria, South Africa with thirty (30) participants across Africa.
+The Hub is governed by a Board of Directors comprised of seven (7) members representing the five (5) African sub-regions, the diaspora and young activists.
+The Hub is managed by a Secretariat based in Nairobi, Kenya.

 Even though the African continent is growing economically, human rights defenders are facing increased operational, legal and financial constraints.
 Rampant corruption and clawing back of democratic principles and respect for human and civil rights is leading to conflicts between civil society and the state, politicians, institutions and the private sector, mitigating good governance, and shrinking civic space.
 Africa Hub is working to provide tools and strategies to increase the capacity of CSOs to effectively respond to these regressive trends with a focus on influencing government policy.